jainsaurabh2803/MAU_MRR_ARPU/README.md

 In all our codes we would be consedering all the senarios of Renewal, Upgrades,downgrades, Reactivation,Churn, migrated out and migrated within same plan

+Sample data for both the logic can be found in this repo